It’s possible for parents to help their children to practice for the SAT.

-When it comes to gearing a student up to apply for college, parents can play a major role in supporting their child’s success.
+When it comes to gearing up for college, parents can play a major role in supporting their child’s success.
 Of course, ultimately, it’s the student who’s applying for admission.
-So, most of the heavy lifting—things like, practicing for the SAT—will fall to the high schooler.
-But, as your child preps, parents can serve as coaches, cheerleaders or time-managers— assisting with test prep, scheduling practice sessions, and maintaining motivation.
+So, most of the heavy lifting — like practicing for the SAT — will fall to the high schooler.
+But, as your child goes through the process, you can serve as a couch, cheerleader and time-manager — assisting with test prep, scheduling practice sessions, and maintaining motivation.

 Wondering Where to Begin?

-Parents may wish to start by familiarizing themselves with the college-testing landscape.
-To begin, they could compare the SAT to the ACT—the two most widely accepted standardized tests used in US college admissions.
-Is onea better fit for their child?
-While similar, differences exist in how each test is structured and scored.
-For parents and students who want a better feel for the two tests, The Princeton Review offers complimentary practice assessment for both the SAT and the ACT—including sample questions and scoring.
+You may want to start by familiarizing yourself with the college testing options.
+The SAT and ACT are the two most widely accepted standardized tests used in U.S. college admissions.
+Is one a better fit for your child?
+While similar, there are differences in how each test is structured and scored.
+For parents and students who want a better feel for the two tests, you can find free online practice assessments for both the SAT and the ACT — including sample questions and scoring.

-For students who opt for the SAT, the College Board —the nonprofit organization that administers the test—recommends registering early to ensure there’s a seat available for the preferred test date and location.
-Generally, the board advises first timers to take the SAT in the spring of their high school junior year.
-In this way, test-takers can try again in the fall (if they want or need to improve their score) and still meet the most colleges’ application deadlines.
+Generally, the College Board advises first-timers to take the SAT in the spring of their high school junior year.
+This way, they can try again in the fall (if they want or need to improve their score) and still meet most colleges’ application deadlines.
 Parents can find information about SAT test dates and deadlines, test-center locations, and costs on the College Board site.

 Creating a Plan for SAT Practice